Post45-Data-Collective/openrefine-reconciliation-service/README.md

 The tool can also serve as a **bridge to computational text analysis**.
 A HathiTrust Volume ID can be used to computationally access the full text (for public domain works) or "bags of words" (for in-copyright works) for any text that is held by the HathiTrust Digital Library.
 This enable users to move from metadata to full computational text analysis.

-Watch a Demo/Tutorial Video here: https://youtu.be/V9ZJoFowRJM
+Watch a YouTube demo/tutorial Video here: https://youtu.be/V9ZJoFowRJM

 ## Installing OpenRefine